Building the Proper Structural Foundation

 Who we learned from:

 Below is a list of the noted trainers we personally trained with or trained with one of their close apprentices in the recent past.

 - Marv Marnovich – Sports Science Lab, Troy Polomalu strength coach

 - Buddy Morris – NFL Arizona Cardinals strength coach

-- Charles Francis – World renown former Canadian track coach
+Charles Francis – World renowned former Canadian track coach

 - Loui Simmons – World champion power lifting coach